aidakdev/prisma-mongodb-ts/README.md

 Prisma + MongoDB + TypeScript
 ===============

-An experiment using the Prisma MongoDB driver using TypeScript.
+An experiment using Prisma and MongoDB.

 # Flow